POOL TIGER continuously catalyzes a natural process that requires no chemicals, replacement parts, electricity or regular maintenance.

 - Cuts chemical use by up to 90%

 - Extends life expectancy of equipment and accessories

-- Infuses water with negative ions to create a healthier and more comfortable swimming environment
+- Infuses water with energized water molecules to create a healthier and more comfortable swimming environment

 - Every unit is backed with a 5-year, non-prorated, full replacement warranty.

 Why We Don’t Recommend the Following Devices for Fiberglass Pools...